jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 (Source from the paper Matrix capsules with EM routing)

 Matrix capsules apply a clustering technique, the EM routing, to cluster related capsules to form a parent capsule.
-Even the viewpoint may change, the votes will change in a co-ordinate way so the EM routing can still cluster the same children capsules together.
+Even the viewpoint may change, the votes will change in a co-ordinate way from the red dots to the pink dots below.
+So the EM routing can still cluster the same children capsules together.

 <div class="imgcap">
 <img src="/assets/capsule/cluster2.jpg" style="border:none;width:80%">